VERSION 3.0 July 2022

 The personal data we process are divided into the following categories

-3. Browser and Device Data, Meta or Boundary Data and Usage Data, Content Data that you submit to us (e.g., through the contact form, registration for newsletters, webinars and gated content or applications)
+3. Browser and Device Data, Meta or Marginal and Usage Data, Content Data that you submit to us (e.g., through the contact form, registration for newsletters, webinars and gated content or applications)

 4. Location data